-Commercial laundry equipment will generally see more use and wear-and-tear than equipment for home use.
+Commercial laundry equipment will generally see more use and wear and tear than equipment for home use.
 When choosing washers and dryers for your business, the most important thing is picking machines designed for commercial rather than residential use.
 Beyond that, several other considerations will help you select the machines that best meet your needs.

 If you’re installing the machines in the laundry room of a college dorm, you can typically choose smaller-capacity machines than if you were installing the washers and dryers in a hotel.
 Hotels often have large loads or need to launder bulky items, such as sheets and comforters.
 College students are most likely going to wash clothing or twin-bed-sized sheets.

 Speaking of college students, another thing to consider is the experience level of the people using the machines.
-Laundry equipment in a college dorm might get misused more often than equipment in a professional setting.
+Laundry machines in a college dorm might get misused more often than equipment in a professional setting.
 If you suspect that your appliances will see a lot of wear and tear, look for models with a reputation for durability.

 Commercial laundry machines can be vended or unvended, depending on their purpose.
 In college dorms, washers and dryers are usually vended, meaning students need to pay to use them.
 At a hotel, the laundry equipment might be both vended and unvended.
 The hotel’s housekeeping staff will use the unvended machines to launder guests’ sheets and towels, and you can install vended machines in a laundry room for guests to use.